microsoft/Windows-AppConsult-PWALab/Manual/README.md

 6. Now go back to Chrome and copy the value under **Private Key**.
 Return to the **appsettings.Development.json** file in Visual Studio Code.
 7. Paste the value in the **VAPIDPrivateKey** property.
 8. Open the **PushController.cs** file under the **Controllers** folder.
 9. Observe how, in the constructor, we read these properties from the configuration file thanks to the injected **IConfiguration** object, in addition to the path of the database we're going to use to store the subscriptions.
-All these information are stored into private properties of the class, to be reused in the implementation of the various endpoints.
+All these pieces of information are stored in private properties of the class.
+These private properties are then used in the implementation of the various endpoints.

 ```csharp
 public class PushController : ControllerBase